digital SLR guide

 Before you get excited about the possibilities of a camera that can take photos at 5fps with a buffer of 100 images, make sure that you're going to use it.

-I say this because to get a camera this fast, you will pay a significant premium.
+I only say this because to get a camera this fast, you will pay a significant premium.

-The jump from 3fps to 5fps will cost you about $1,000.
+The jump from 3fps to 5fps will increase the camera price by about $500.
 While a 5fps camera also includes many other advanced features that justify the price, a principal reason to get a camera this fast is for action photography.

 If all you take is portraits then being able to take 5 photos per second of your stationary subject is a bit ridiculous.